Security Index from Input/Output Data: Theory and Computation: Problem Formulation

 where $ x(k) \in \R^n $ is the system state, $ u(k) \in \R^m$ the control input, and $ y(k) \in \R^p $ the sensor output.
 We assume that the system is controllable and observable.
 Also, $ B $ is assumed to have full column rank.
 For notational convenience, define $ \mathcal{M} \triangleq \{1,\ldots,m\} $ and $\mathcal{P} \triangleq \{1,\ldots,p\}$ as the index sets of the inputs and outputs, respectively.

-Since we focus on the data-driven analysis, we make the following assumption. \begin{assumption} The system parameters $ A $, $ B $, and $ C $ are unknown.
+Since we focus on a data-driven setting, we make the following assumption. \begin{assumption} The system parameters $ A $, $ B $, and $ C $ are unknown.
 Instead, the I/O data from time $ 0 $ to $ N-1 $ of (\ref{eq:sytem_model}), namely $ u^{[N-1]} $ and $ y^{[N-1]} $, are available, where $ N $ is a sufficiently large integer. \end{assumption}

 By Willems' fundamental lemma \citep{2005SCLWillems}, for a given positive integer $ L $, if $ u^{[N-1]} $ is persistently exciting of order $ n + L $, i.e., the Hankel matrix $ \mathcal{H}_{n+L}(u^{[N-1]}) $ has full row rank, then every $ L $-length I/O trajectory of (\ref{eq:sytem_model}) can always be expressed in terms of $ u^{[N-1]} $ and $ y^{[N-1]} $ as follows: For some $ k $, $ u^{[k,k+L-1]} $ and $ y^{[k,k+L-1]} $ form an I/O trajectory of (\ref{eq:sytem_model}) if and only if